jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Final/readme.md

 <h2>Aggregation</h2>

 <h2>Inheritance</h2>
-<p>&ensp;Inheritance allows derived classes to inherit properties and behaviors from the base class.
+<p>&ensp;&ensp;Inheritance allows derived classes to inherit properties and behaviors from the base class.
 In this project, inheritance is demonstrated through the Book class and its derived classes: Romance, Fantasy, and SciFi.</p>
-<p>&ensp; When an object of the Romance, Fantasy, or SciFi class is created, each object will contain all the attributes and methods of the Book class, plus any additional attributes and methods specific to the derived class.
+<p>&ensp;&ensp;When an object of the Romance, Fantasy, or SciFi class is created, each object will contain all the attributes and methods of the Book class, plus any additional attributes and methods specific to the derived class.
 Each derived class object, for example: Romance class object, Fantasy class object and SciFi class object can access the protected and public members of the Book class directly.
 </p>

 <p><b>Base Class: Book</b></p>
 <p>The Book class contains attributes and methods that are common to all types of books. </p>
 <img src="https://github.com/jjn7702/SECJ1023-PT2/assets/147809633/75f27bdc-798d-419c-99e6-4113a9808edf"></img>